oopsmonk/documentation/account-module/1.0/getting-started/get-started-go.md

 To use the account module, you need a Go development environment.
 If you're new to IOTA, we recommend completing our [core getting started guide](root://client-libraries/1.0/getting-started/go-quickstart.md), where you will learn how to set up a development environment and connect to a node.

 :::info:
-The code is also hosted on [GitHub](https://github.com/iota-community/account-module).
+The sample code for these tutorials is hosted on [GitHub](https://github.com/iota-community/account-module).
 :::

 1. [Create an account](../tutorials/go/create-account.md)